HWeber-tech/emp_proving_ground_v1/docs/operations/backup_plan.md

 The resolved settings are embedded inside runtime metadata and exposed through `ProfessionalPredatorApp.summary()` for quick inspection.【F:src/data_foundation/ingest/configuration.py†L200-L320】【F:src/runtime/predator_app.py†L260-L380】

+## Configuration snapshot packaging

+Pair the policy telemetry with the configuration backup builder so operators can ship artefacts that match the readiness snapshot.
+The `src/operations/configuration_backup.py` module assembles a declarative plan of source directories (config, env templates, top-level config files), walks each tree according to include/exclude patterns, and writes a ZIP archive alongside a JSON manifest that records relative paths, sizes, and SHA-256 checksums for every captured file.【F:src/operations/configuration_backup.py†L1-L174】【F:src/operations/configuration_backup.py†L176-L268】

+- Call `default_configuration_backup_plan()` with the repository root (or a deployment checkout) to bootstrap the plan automatically.
+- Feed the plan into `build_configuration_backup()` with a destination folder to create timestamped archives during drills; the helper returns the archive path and manifest location so runbooks can attach them to readiness evidence.

+Capture the generated manifest alongside the ingest backup telemetry when reporting drills—the deterministic hashing makes it obvious when drift occurs between rehearsals without manually diffing directories.

 ## Telemetry

 `evaluate_backup_readiness` merges policy inputs with ingest health/quality and